 Community Engaged Arts:

 As a cultural organizer and community-engaged artist, Chelsea's artistic practice is intertwined with her social change work.
 After two decades of integrating arts and community organizing she has come to understand that these are not separate endeavors, the arts are an essential part of movement building and cultural shift.
 Artistic work can raise consciousness and awareness and it can also "move" us, evoking the transformative experiences that engage us as "protagonists in the necessary transformations of society."
 (Augusto Boal, "Theater of the Oppressed.")

-Working with artists like Urban Bush Women and Cornerstone Theater Company, and Movement for the Urban Village has taught Chelsea that performance can be a communal ritual for grief, healing, transformation, celebration, consciousness raising or whatever else is needed.
+Working with artists like Urban Bush Women , Cornerstone Theater Company, and Movement for the Urban Village has taught Chelsea that performance can be a communal ritual for grief, healing, transformation, celebration, consciousness raising or whatever else is needed.
 Though we may have a clear point of view on the issues we are making artistic work about, the intention is to create space for participants to be moved by their own experience of the work.
 In both artistic process and performance we are inviting participants to join us on a journey, rather than directing them towards a pre-determined destination.